prthiaga/mcrouter-wiki/Configuration.md

   }
 }
 ```
-_Explanation_: all requests go to the 'production' pool.; requests for 10% of keys sent to the first and second host are **also** sent to the 'test' pool.
+_Explanation_: all requests go to the 'production' pool; requests for 10% of keys sent to the first and second host are **also** sent to the 'test' pool.

 ####Example: send to different hosts based on routing prefix
 ```javascript